epomatti/microservices-archetypes/README.md

 ![Elastic][6]

-### Language
+### Multi-Language

-Either by design or , companies might use multiple language

-This might be a case of service dependency
+A company or team may implement multiple languages.
+That might happen by design or by outer forces, such as a particular demand for professionals.

-You _can_ use use multiple languages for difference microservices, but that doesn't necessarily means that you _should_ do it.
+Architectures _can_ use use multiple languages for difference microservices, but that will come with a cost.

+Often microservices will evolve and generate complex core libraries and CI/CD templates that would require significant effort for migration.
+Teams should consider this approach carefully.

+![Language][7]

 ### Technical Microservices